-Women and girls around the world are disproportionately affected by the lack of safe water and sanitation.
-When the needs of women and children are not taken into account the effects will be felt far and wide expanding across education, health, security, and economic sectors.
+Women and children are disproportionately affected by lack of water, sanitation and hygiene and shoulder the largest burden in collecting drinking water.
+When the needs of women and children are not taken into account, the negative effects will be felt across various sectors, including health and education.

-- When latrines are not available, women and girls will seek privacy after dark to defecate outside of their village exposing them to a greater risk of harassment and sexual assault.
-Out of fear, many women and girls may choose to ignore their needs increasing the likelihood of urinary tract infections, chronic constipation or mental stress.3
+In terms of lack of adequate sanitation and hygiene, the adverse effects are numerous as well.
+When latrines are not available in the house, women and girls will seek privacy after dark to defecate outside of their homes, exposing them to a greater risk of harassment and sexual assault.
+Out of fear, women and girls may choose to ignore their needs which may increase the likelihood of urinary tract infections, chronic constipation or mental stress.

-- WASH in schools improves the lives of schoolchildren by significantly reducing disease, increasing school attendance and learning achievements, and contributing to dignity and gender equality.8
+Additionally, WASH in schools improves the lives of schoolchildren by significantly reducing disease, increasing school attendance and learning achievements, and contributing to dignity and gender equality.

 Many organizations are including women, both in their decision-making process and in goal-setting to empower women and girls through WASH.
 In Zimbabwe, CARE created borehole committees that included women, and allowed women to include and promote the concerns of the women in the community in the construction and maintenance of water points.
 Through the Linking and Learning project, CARE empowered women to make decisions about new water reservoirs, significantly decreasing the time spent waiting in line to collect water.